Structural transition and re-emergence of iron's total electron spin in (Mg,Fe)O at ultrahigh pressure: Results and Discussion

-Depending on the Fe spin state, \textit{dynamically unstable} cubic B2 (Mg$_{0.875}$Fe$_{0.125}$)O is stabilized via rhombohedral compression or elongation.
-As shown in Figs.~\ref{Fig:PDOSx125}(a) and \ref{Fig:PDOSx125}(f), the IS/LS state is rhombohedrally compressed/elongated, with shortened/stretched Fe-O bonds along the $[111]$ direction and increased/reduced rhombohedral angle ($\alpha$).
-The resultant rB2 structures for both spin states have no soft phonon [Figs.~\ref{Fig:PDOSx125}(b) and \ref{Fig:PDOSx125}(g)].
+Depending on the Fe spin state, dynamically unstable cubic B2 (Mg$_{0.875}$Fe$_{0.125}$)O is stabilized via rhombohedral compression or elongation.
+As shown in Fig.~\ref{Fig:PDOSx125}a/f, the IS/LS state is rhombohedrally compressed/elongated, with shortened/stretched Fe-O bonds along the $[111]$ direction and rhombohedral angle $\alpha$ larger/smaller than $90^{\circ}$.
+The resultant rB2 structures for both spin states are dynamically stable with no soft phonon mode (Fig.~\ref{Fig:PDOSx125}b, g).
 With rhombohedral distortion, the FeO$_{8}$ cubes become FeO$_{8}$ dodecahedra ($D_{3d}$ symmetry), and the three $t_{2g}$ orbitals split into a singlet ($a_{1g}$), which is a $d_{z^{2}}$-like orbital along the [111] direction, and a doublet ($e_{g}'$).
-For the IS state, with shortened Fe-O bonds along the $[111]$ direction, the $a_{1g}$ orbital has higher energy than the $e_{g}'$ orbitals; the four spin-up electrons occupy the $e_{g}$ and $e_{g}'$ orbitals, and the two spin-down electrons occupy the $e_{g}$ orbitals [Fig.~\ref{Fig:PDOSx125}(c)].
-With the splitting of $t_{2g}$ orbitals, an energy gap of $0.3$ eV is opened between the $e_{g}'$ and $a_{1g}$ bands, as shown in the density of states (DOS) [Fig.~\ref{Fig:PDOSx125}(e)].
-The $e_{g}'$ and $a_{1g}$ characters of these bands can be visualized via the integrated local density of states (ILDOS) over the energy intervals of these bands [Fig.~\ref{Fig:PDOSx125}(d)].
-Noticeably, the sum of $a_{1g}$ and $e_{g}'$ ILDOS has a cubic-like shape, same as the $t_{2g}$ ILDOS shown in Fig.~S2(d).
-For the LS state, with stretched Fe-O bonds along the $[111]$ direction, the $a_{1g}$ orbital has lower energy than the $e_{g}'$ orbitals [Fig.~\ref{Fig:PDOSx125}(h)]; the three spin-up and three spin-down electrons fully occupy the $e_{g}$ and $a_{1g}$ orbitals, with the $e_{g}'$ orbitals left empty, resulting in a gap of $2.0$ eV between the $a_{1g}$ and $e_{g}'$ bands [Fig.~\ref{Fig:PDOSx125}(j)].
-The $a_{1g}$ and $e_{g}'$ characters of these two bands can be also observed from the ILDOS [Fig.~\ref{Fig:PDOSx125}(i)].
-For both spin states, the completely filled $e_{g}$ bands are embedded in the oxygen bands spanning over $-20 \lesssim E \lesssim -4$ eV, similar to cubic B2 (Mg$_{0.875}$Fe$_{0.125}$)O (Fig.~S2) and (Mg$_{0.75}$Fe$_{0.25}$)O discussed below.
+For the IS state, with shortened Fe-O bonds along the $[111]$ direction, the $a_{1g}$ orbital has higher energy than the $e_{g}'$ orbitals; the four spin-up electrons occupy the $e_{g}$ and $e_{g}'$ orbitals, and the two spin-down electrons occupy the $e_{g}$ orbitals (Fig.~\ref{Fig:PDOSx125}c).
+With the splitting of $t_{2g}$ orbitals, an energy gap ($\sim$0.3 eV) is opened between the $e_{g}'$ and $a_{1g}$ bands, as indicated by the DOS (Fig.~\ref{Fig:PDOSx125}e).
+The $e_{g}'$ and $a_{1g}$ characteristics of these bands can be visualized via the ILDOS (Fig.~\ref{Fig:PDOSx125}d).
+For the LS state, with stretched Fe-O bonds along the $[111]$ direction, the $a_{1g}$ orbital has lower energy than the $e_{g}'$ orbitals (Fig.~\ref{Fig:PDOSx125}h); the three spin-up and three spin-down electrons fully occupy the $e_{g}$ and $a_{1g}$ orbitals, with the $e_{g}'$ orbitals left unoccupied, resulting in a gap ($\sim$2.0 eV) between the $a_{1g}$ and $e_{g}'$ bands (Fig.~\ref{Fig:PDOSx125}j).
+The $a_{1g}$ and $e_{g}'$ characteristics of these two bands can also be visualized via the ILDOS (Fig.~\ref{Fig:PDOSx125}i).
+For both spin states, the completely filled $e_{g}$ bands are embedded in the oxygen bands spanning over $-20 \lesssim E \lesssim -4$ eV (Fig.~\ref{Fig:PDOSx125}e, j).